ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 6. Write some text in the file (eg. Hello, world!)
     ![Image](...)

+Good job, we were able to:
+- [x] Download and practice using the source-code editor VSCode

 ## **Step 3: Remotely Connecting using VSCode**
 1. If you are using Mac, git is already installed in your computer.
 However, you will be required to [install](https://gitforwindows.org) git for windows.